awesome-pro/neon-website/content/docs/guides/deno.md

 ### Run the script locally

-To run the script locally, set the `DATABASE_URL` environment variable to the Neon connection string you copied earlier.
+To run the script locally, set the `DATABASE_URL` environment variable to the Unique connection string you copied earlier.

 ```bash
 export DATABASE_URL=YOUR_NEON_CONNECTION_STRING